nurelahi/SudokuSolver/README.md

 cordova requirements

 ```
-Once the requirements command is ran, it should give a list of dependencies which is required to build the project on the selected platform.
+Once the requirements command is runs, it should give a list of dependencies which is required to build the project on the selected platform.
 Make sure all the dependencies are installed in the system *(such as Xcode, Android SDK etc)* before proceeding.
 ```
 cordova build ios
 cordova emulate ios